 CMS PROPOSALS TO UPDATE POLICIES AND PAYMENT RATES FOR END-STAGE RENAL DISEASE PROSPECTIVE PAYMENT SYSTEM FOR CY 2014

 On July 1, 2013, the Centers for Medicare & Medicaid Services (CMS) issued a proposed rule that would update payment policies and rates under the End-Stage Renal Disease (ESRD) Prospective Payment System (PPS) for renal dialysis services furnished to beneficiaries on or after January 1, 2014.
 The rule also proposes changes to the ESRD Quality Incentive Program (QIP) for payment year (PY) 2016 that provides payment incentives to dialysis facilities to improve the quality of dialysis care.
 Under the ESRD QIP, facilities that do not achieve a minimum total performance score with respect to quality measures established in regulation receive a reduction in their payment rates under the ESRD PPS.
-This rule also addresses issues related to the coverage and payment of durable medical equipment, prosthetics, orthotics, and supplies (DMEPOS).
+This rule also addresses issues related to the coverage and payment of durable medical equipment, medical equipment, orthotics, and supplies (DMEPOS).

 This Fact Sheet addresses the general provisions of the ESRD PPS for CY 2014 and the issues related to DMEPOS in the proposed rule.
 The ESRD QIP is discussed in a separate fact sheet.

 ESRD PPS BACKGROUND